15 Jan Common Mistakes In Programmatic Display Advertising

-The best way to learn about programmatic marketing is to understand some of the most common mistakes advertisers make when they first implement it in their digital marketing strategy.
-Here are the top four common mistakes marketers make with programmatic advertising campaigns.
+The best way to learn about programmatic display buying is to understand some of the most common mistakes advertisers make when they first implement programmatic media buying in their digital marketing strategy.
+Here are the top four common mistakes marketers make with programmatic display advertising campaigns.

 Mistake #1: Choosing a black-box solution